eventstorage/eventstorage/README.md

 Please notice, this is a prelease and doesn't yet offer full event sourcing functionality.

 ### Give us a star ⭐
-If you are an event sourcer and love OSS, give us a star.
+If you are an event sourcer and love OSS, give [us](https://github.com/asynchandler/AsyncHandler.EventSourcing) a star. :purple_heart:

 ### License